 Witches, ghosts, and goblins should be the scariest thing you and your tenants experience this Halloween.
+With Halloween just a few short weeks away, now is the time for landlords and property managers to start prepping their rental properties.

 Keep Outdoors Well-Lit:

-Be wary of liabilities associated with dimly-lit areas on your property.
+Be wary of liabilities associated with dimly lit areas on your property.
 Pathways and entrances pose hazards for children and adults roaming the property hoping to trick-or-treat.
 Furthermore, not only can minor and serious injuries occur due to the excess darkness, but criminal activity can heighten in the shroud of darkness.
 Keep your tenants and your property protected by ensuring there is adequate lighting.

 Clear Common Areas:

 Sugar-crazed children in bulky costumes can spell disaster when combined with debris or tripping hazards.
-To prevent against an injury occurring on your property, ensure that all trash and maintenance equipment is properly contained and out of walkways.
+To prevent an injury from occurring on your property, ensure that all trash and maintenance equipment is properly contained and out of walkways.
 Be wary of organic matter causing a fall as well, trim bushes and plants to provide plenty of space on your walkway.

 Remember that excited young trick-or-treaters may use your lawn as a shortcut to that coveted Halloween candy; be sure to clear the lawn as well as fill any holes that could cause tripping.